pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <img src="https://docs.scipy.org/doc/numpy/_images/numpy-blackman-1_00_00.png">
 </p>

 The Blackman window is a window with a symmetrical shape consisting on the sum of 2 cosine waves.
-In Pinescript the function of a Blackman window can be computed follows:
+In Pine Script the function of a Blackman window can be computed follows:

 ```
 blackman(x) =>